At a Glance

 Ford's vehicles, parts, and accessories are sold through more than 11,000 dealerships worldwide, most independently-owned.
 In addition to retail sales, these dealerships sell vehicles to commercial fleet customers, rental car companies, and governments.

-Cash at the end of fiscal 2017 was $18.5 billion, an increase of $2.6 billion from the prior year.
-Cash from operations contributed $18.1 billion to the coffers, while investing activities used $19.4 billion, mainly for capital spending for product development, restructuring, and company infrastructure.
-Financing activities used another $3.4 billion for dividends to stockholders and the company's stock repurchase program.
+Cash and cash equivalents at the end of 2018 were $16 billion, an increase of $2.6 billion from the prior year.
+Cash from operations contributed $19.9 billion to the coffers, while investing activities used $25.3 billion, mainly for acquisitions of finance receivables and operating leases, and securities purchases.
+Financing activities brought in $1.7 billion, primarily from the issuance of long-term debt.

 Mergers and Acquisitions

-Also in 2018, Ford agreed to acquire two transportation software companies, Autonomic and TransLoc – part of its plan to speed up the development of new products such as microtransit services and self-driving cars.
+Also in 2018, Ford acquired two transportation software companies, Autonomic and TransLoc – part of its plan to speed up the development of new products such as microtransit services and self-driving cars.

 Ford's $65 million acquisition of app-based, crowd-sourced shuttle service Chariot (completed in 2017) is allowing it to use data algorithms to schedule trips in real time.
 Chariot uses 100 Ford Transit 15-seat vans; its 28 routes have been based on demand from riders.
 Ford is expanding the service from two cities (San Francisco and Austin) to eight, with at least one outside the US.